Skip to main content

 3. Input all of the beneficiary’s information.

-4. Then, enter the payment amount information.
+4. Enter the payment amount.

 Once you submit this payment, whichever workflow is tied to the account that the payment was disbursed from, will be triggered (which we will go over in the next step).